the-global-hackathon/CasperLabs-Developer-Community/Home.md

 * General Blockchain Enthusiasts members of the CasperLabs Community who support this technology and are interested in learning more about CasperLabs progress on our roadmap,

 # Getting Started
 The open-source CasperLabs project is building a decentralized, economic, censorship-resistant, public computer infrastructure and blockchain.
 It hosts and execute programs popularly referred to as “smart contracts”.
 It is trustworthy, scalable, concurrent, with proof-of-stake consensus and content delivery.
-See our Technical Specification https://techspec.casperlabs.io/  (in process) to understand why.
+See our Technical Specification https://techspec.casperlabs.io/ to understand why.

 ## Validators/Node Operators (Investors)
-With this documentation you will gain insight and understanding about what CasperLabs is building Learn how to operate a validator node or stake the network and understand economics behind it Join a community of like-minded believers
+* With this documentation you will gain insight and understanding about what CasperLabs is building
+* Learn how to operate a validator node or stake the network and understand economics behind it
+* Join a community of like-minded believers

 **Pre-requisites:**
 * Web access